sampozki/Tyoeukko/README.md

-# imneversorry
+# TYOEUKKO

-Another Telegram-bot made for memeing.
+Another Telegram-bot made for memeing and moving dirt.

 - Get API-token from [@botfather](https://telegram.me/botfather) and enter it to env.cfg
 - Enter the necessary Minecraft server data to env.cfg.